Delirium Tremens Symptoms and Treatment – What are the DTs?

-Apart from being incredibly painful, delirium tremens can be dangerous and potentially fatal in severe cases.
+As one of the most serious negative effects of alcohol, delirium tremens can be dangerous and potentially fatal in severe cases.

-What Are DTs – Delirium Tremens?
+What are the DTs – Delirium Tremens?

-Delirium Tremens is also known as Alcohol Withdrawal Delirium (AWD), and is most common among heavy, long-term drinkers.
+Delirium Tremens is the most severe form of alcohol withdrawal and is most common among heavy, long-term drinkers.

 The Centers for Disease Control and Prevention (CDC) defines heavy drinking as consuming 15 drinks a week or more for men, and eight or more drinks a week for women.

-- Heavy alcohol drinkers
+• Heavy alcohol drinkers

-- Long-term drinkers
+• Long-term drinkers

-- People who have gone through alcohol withdrawal before
+• People who have gone through alcohol withdrawal before

-- Those with a history of seizures
+• Those with a history of seizures

-- Younger, unmarried, adult white men
+• Younger, unmarried, adult white men

 Anyone experiencing delirium tremens DTs should be under medical observation and care.
-If left untreated, alcohol withdrawal delirium can lead to a heart attack, stroke, or death.
+If left untreated, alcohol withdrawal delirium can lead to a heart attack, stroke, seizures, or death.

 What Causes The DTs?